BUEC500C1/news-analyzer-whunt1965/README.md

     - Sentiment Analysis: 18.217.67.70:8080/nlp/sentiment/"some test text here"
     - Entity Analysis: 18.217.67.70:8080/nlp/entity/"some test text here about Lebron James"
     - Entity-Sentiment Analysis: 18.217.67.70:8080/nlp/entitysentiment/"some test text here about Lebron James.
 I do like Lebron James"
     - Content Classification 18.217.67.70:8080/nlp/classifycontent/"some test text here which needs to be atleast 20 words.
-I think that the NCAA tournament was awesome, although I wish my Vols had won"
+I hate Notre Dame.
+But I love Alabama and I feel very strongly about the Georgia Bulldogs.
+That is all I want to say"

 ## Links to Component and API Documentation: